hyejoonhwang/itp-blog/content/Hedonomics VR Design/HedoVRdesign Midterm.md

 ### 1. **Walk up to a workoutZone**
 - When user approaches to one of the workout machine, the designated panel appears.
 - Interact via **ray pointer** (controller) or **poke** (hand) — from Meta Interaction SDK.
-- When you point at a machine:
+- When you enter the zone:
-    - The panel lights up / hovers slightly (visual feedback).
+    - The panel shows up ~~/ hovers slightly (visual feedback).~~
     - Text Shows:
         -  Current people in line (e.g., “3 users waiting”)
         -  Estimated wait time (“≈ 5 min”)
-        -  Recommendation (“Try Cable Row instead”)
 	- Button Suggests:
 		- 1. **Get in line**
 		- 2. **Try alternative routine.**
 ### 2. **Press “Get in line”**
-- A small **holographic queue circle** appears on the floor saying “You’re #4 in line.”
+- A new panel appears saying “You’re #2 in line.” & count down starts
-- Play music when waiting.
-- Optional: Timer animation or progress bar starts (“~6 minutes” countdown simulation).
+- When the time's up, the alarm sound runs off indicating that it's your turn.
 ### 3. **Press “TRY ALTERNATIVE”**
-- button appears with all the options of alternative routines.
+- a new panel appears with all the options of alternative routines buttons.
-- When the user selects one of the options then panel closes → mark on the chosen alternative machine appears (e.g., either an arrow or any kind of mark) guiding you to the suggested machine.
+- When the user selects one of the options then panel closes → hovering arrow is pointing at the chosen alternative machine zone to guide you to the selected machine.
-- Optional narration or floating text:
+- ~~Optional narration or floating text:~~
-    > “Try Dumbbell Row — similar muscle group, 4 minutes faster.”
+    > ~~“Try Dumbbell Row — similar muscle group, 4 minutes faster.”~~

-When you arrive:
+~~When you arrive:~~
-- The target machine UI auto-opens (“Available Now!”).
+- ~~The target machine UI auto-opens (“Available Now!”).~~
-- Soft sound cue (or haptic vibration) = confirmation feedback.
+- ~~Soft sound cue (or haptic vibration) = confirmation feedback.~~
 ### 4. (optional) **Global Information Board**

 At the gym entrance or near spawn: